Generic name: idarucizumab [ EYE-da-roo-KIZ-ue-mab ]

-Praxbind is injected into a vein through an IV.
+Praxbind is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 After you receive Praxbind, you may need follow-up blood tests to help your doctor determine how quickly your blood is clotting.

 Once your condition is stable, you may need to restart dabigatran to prevent blood clots.
 Carefully follow your doctor's instructions about how soon to start taking your medicine(s) again.

 What happens if I miss a dose?

-Since Praxbind is given by a healthcare professional in an emergency setting, you are not likely to miss a dose.
+Because you will receive Praxbind in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose?